Kokdala

 Kokdala or Cocodala is a city in northern Xinjiang, China, bordering Kazakhstan's Almaty Region to the west.
 Administratively, it is a county-level city under the direct administration of the regional government, though it is geographically located in the Ili Kazakh Autonomous Prefecture.
+Kokdala is the headquarter of the 4th Division of Xinjiang Production and Construction Corps and currently administered by the 4th Division.
+The city implemented the "division and city integration" (师市合一, shī shì héyī) management system, it shares the same leader group with the 4th Division.

-On March 18, 2015, the city was created as the eighth city of the Xinjiang Production and Construction Corps.
+On March 18, 2015, Kokdala was created as the eighth city of the Xinjiang Production and Construction Corps.
 The city covers a land area of 980 square km and has a population of around 80,000.

+Administrative divisions

+Kokdala contains 2 subdistricts, 5 towns, and 1 core area: